trouDev/CovidImpactAnalysis/README.md

 # CovidImpactAnalysis
 <img width="1185" height="677" alt="image" src="https://github.com/user-attachments/assets/228ce103-5c96-4596-8e16-73698bb2e72d" />
-January 2022 had the most new cases
+January 2022 had the most new cases.
 At its peak, it was more than three times the second highest peak

 <img width="1186" height="687" alt="image" src="https://github.com/user-attachments/assets/3642da58-32cf-43c3-95e9-823e01a1da1b" />

 <img width="1909" height="913" alt="image" src="https://github.com/user-attachments/assets/c31f04a6-2f9c-4007-a307-ce4587d9f5ac" />
 Based on reported Covid cases from the graph...
-France has the highest frequency of Covid-19 cases India has the lowest frequency of Covid-19 cases
+France has the highest frequency of Covid-19 cases.
+India has the lowest frequency of Covid-19 cases.